jamalmoir/simple_blog/README.md

 A simple blogging platform made in Ruby with Sinatra and Bootstrap.

 ##To Do
-* Make login and register page redirect to home if logged in
+* Make usernames not case sensitive
+* Add register validation
-* Display simple error messages to user when somethinggoes wrong
+* Display simple error messages to user when something goes wrong
 * Make first registered user an admin
 * Add creating editing and deleting post functionality
 * Make homepage display posts